-Relevant Policy Analysis of Project Consistency ED-3.3 (formerly and in FEIR, ED-4.3) Support public/private efforts and link infrastructure and service costs with development projects.
-The proposed modified Project is a remediation and infrastructure project financed through a combination of public and private funds, and a series of private development projects financed by applicants and developed upon land currently owned by the Carson Planning Reclamation Authority.
+Table C-1 Consistency Analysis Policy # Relevant Policy Analysis of Project Consistency ED-3.3 (formerly and in FEIR, ED- 4.3) Support public/private efforts and link infrastructure and service costs with development projects.
+The proposed modified project-Development under this Specific Plan is a remediation and infrastructure project financed through a combination of public and private funds, and a series of private development projects financed by applicants and developed upon land currently owned by the Carson Planning Reclamation Authority.
 The project includes public financing mechanisms that could include, but are not limited to, community facilities districts and state and federal funding that may become available.
-ED-3.4 (formerly and in FEIR, ED-4.4) Encourage development opportunities that increase economic gains to the City.
-The proposed modified Project would include up to 1,834,833 sq.ft. of space for commercial development.
+ED-3.4 (formerly and in FEIR, ED- 4.4) Encourage development opportunities that increase economic gains to the City.
+The proposed modified project-Development under this Specific Plan would include up to 1,834,833 sq.ft. of space for commercial development.
 Commercial activities would include a broad array of uses; e.g., regional commercial, neighborhood commercial, restaurants, commercial recreation/entertainment, and hotel uses that would generate additional tax revenues for the City.
 Within specific retail sectors, development on the Property is not anticipated to result in short- or long-term impacts to the regional commercial sector but is projected to have a short-term negative effect on the local-serving commercial sector.
 However, it is forecasted that these short-term effects would be substantially reduced in the long term as household growth continues into the future.
-ED-6.1 (formerly and in FEIR, ED-7.1) Encourage the diversification of land uses, while not alienating existing businesses or industries requiring space in Carson.
-The proposed modified Project would increase the diversification of land uses by (1) adding substantial amounts of new commercial and residential development; (2) including commercial activities that do not presently occur, or are non-present in the City; e.g., outlet and certain types of commercial recreation/entertainment; (3) including housing that varies in density and relationship to commercial activity from the existing prevalent housing.
-The City has large amounts of industrial land available, including sites in the vicinity of the proposed modified Project, most of it located in districts better suited for industrial activity than the proposed modified Project.
+ED-6.1 (formerly and in FEIR, ED- 7.1) Encourage the diversification of land uses, while not alienating existing businesses or industries requiring space in Carson.
+The proposed modified project-Development under this Specific Plan would increase the diversification of land uses by (1) adding substantial amounts of new commercial and residential development; (2) including commercial activities that do not presently occur, or are non-present in the City; e.g., outlet and certain types of commercial recreation/entertainment; (3) including housing that varies in density and relationship to commercial activity from the existing prevalent housing.
+The City has large amounts of industrial land available, including sites in the vicinity of the proposed modified project Project Site, most of it located in districts better suited for industrial activity than the proposed modified project Project Site.
 Within specific retail sectors, development on the Property is not anticipated to result in short- or long-term impacts to the regional commercial sector but is projected to have a short-term negative effect on the local-serving commercial sector.
 However, it is forecasted that these short-term effects would be substantially reduced in the long term as household growth continues into the future.